divaamahajan/URLshortening-distributed-system/README.md

 ## Overview
 The "URL Shortening Service" project is a sophisticated system designed to efficiently shorten URLs, enabling users to generate shorter, more manageable links from longer ones.
 Here's a breakdown of its components and functionalities:

-### Basic Use Cases
+### Basic Use Cases (Functional Requirements)
 The system handles a significant traffic volume, generating 100 million URLs per day.
 Its primary use cases include:

 1. **URL Shortening**: given a long URL => return a much shorter URL
 2. **URL Redirecting**: given a shorter URL => redirect to the original URL
 3. **High Availability, Scalability, and Fault Tolerance**

-### Back of the envelope estimation
+### Back of the envelope estimation (Non-Functional Requirements)
+- **High Availability, Scalability, and Fault Tolerance**
    - Write operation: 100 million URLs are generated per day.
-- Write operation per second: 100 million / 24 /3600 = 1160
+      - Write operation per second: 100 million / 24 /3600 = **1160 write per sec**
-- Read operation: Assuming ratio of read operation to write operation is 10:1, read operation per second: 1160 * 10 = 11,600
+   - Read operation: Assuming ratio of read operation to write operation is 10:1,
+      - Read operation per second: 1160 * 10 = **11,600 read per sec**
-- Assuming the URL shortener service will run for 10 years, this means we must support 100 million * 365 * 10 = 365 billion records.
+   - Assuming the URL shortener service will run for 10 years,
+      - this means we must support 100 million * 365 * 10 = **365 billion records of short URL**.
    - Assume average URL length is 100.
-- Storage requirement over 10 years: 365 billion * 100 bytes * 10 years = 365 TB
+      - Storage requirement over 10 years: 365 billion * 100 bytes * 10 years = **365 TB storage**

 ### API Endpoints:
 API endpoints facilitate the communication between clients and servers.
 We will design the APIs REST-style.